bw0rth/pync/docs/source/common/network-testing.rst

 It can also be useful to interact with a server to test how it responds to certain requests.

-1. Connect to the server:
+1. Connect to a web server:

 .. tab:: Unix